purnamahesh/expense-tracker/README.md

 **How it works:**
 - Triggered by commenting on a PR with `/pre-release --type=alpha` or `/pre-release --type=beta`
-- **Check for Changes:**
+- **Job 1 (Check for Changes):**
   - Skips pre-release if no `.rs` files changed in the PR
   - Adds a skip message comment to the PR
+- **Job 2 (Version Bump):**
+  - Uses the reusable `bump-version.yml` workflow
-- Bumps version with pre-release suffix (e.g., `0.1.1a0`, `1.2.3b2`)
+  - Creates a new branch with pre-release version changes
+  - Creates a PR with title: `chore: bump version X.X.X -> Y.Y.YaZ` (or `bZ` for beta)
+  - Automatically merges the PR
+- **Job 3 (Publish):**
+  - Waits for the version bump PR to be merged
+  - Creates a git tag for the new pre-release version
   - Publishes to crates.io
   - Adds a comment to the PR with version info
   - Reacts with 👍 on success or 👎 on failure

 **Usage:**
 1. Open a pull request
 2. Add a comment: `/pre-release --type=alpha` or `/pre-release --type=beta`
 3. Workflow automatically:
    - Bumps version with suffix (e.g., `0.1.0` → `0.1.1a0` or `0.1.1a0` → `0.1.1a1`)
+   - Creates a version bump PR and auto-merges it
    - Updates Cargo.toml and Cargo.lock
-   - Commits and tags the version
+   - Creates a git tag for the new version
    - Publishes to crates.io
    - Reports back in PR comments